 There are four serious abuse types - sexual abuse, serious physical injury, serious bodily injury, and suspicious death.
-If the abuse being reported involves one of these, the facility must report to law enforcement and PDA, in addition to reporting to the AAA.
+If the abuse being reported involves one of these, the facility must report to law enforcement and PDA in addition to reporting to the AAA.
 Definitions from OAPSA of these four serious abuses are as follows:

-Sexual Abuse

-Intentionally, knowingly or recklessly causing or attempting to cause rape, involuntary deviate sexual intercourse, sexual assault, statutory sexual assault, aggravated indecent assault, indecent assault or incest.
+Sexual Abuse: Intentionally, knowingly or recklessly causing or attempting to cause rape, involuntary deviate sexual intercourse, sexual assault, statutory sexual assault, aggravated indecent assault, indecent assault or incest.

-Serious Physical Injury

-An injury that causes a person severe pain; or significantly impairs a person's physical functioning, either temporarily or permanently.
+Serious Physical Injury: An injury that causes a person severe pain; or significantly impairs a person's physical functioning, either temporarily or permanently.

-Serious Bodily Injury

-Injury which creates a substantial risk of death or which causes serious permanent disfigurement or protracted loss or impairment of the function of a body member or organ.
+Serious Bodily Injury: Injury that creates a substantial risk of death or causes serious permanent disfigurement or protracted loss or impairment of the function of a body member or organ.

-Suspicious Death

-There is no OAPSA definition for the term "suspicious death."
-However, a general definition for suspicious death is a death that is unexpected, and its circumstances or cause is medically or legally unexplained.
-Facilities Make Oral Mandatory Reports to PDA (717) 265-7887
+Suspicious Death: There is no OAPSA definition for the term "suspicious death."
+However, a general definition for suspicious death is a death that is unexpected, and its circumstances or cause is medically or legally unexplained. ■